 BC School Fruit and Vegetable Nutritional Program

-Provides fresh, BC grown fruits and vegetables to students in over 1,400 public and First Nations schools.
+Provides fresh, B.C. grown fruits and vegetables to students in over 1,400 public and First Nations schools.

 Daily Physical Activity

-Since September 2008, all students from K to 12 are required to participate in regular physical activities that help develop endurance, strength and flexibility.
+All students from K to 12 are required to participate in regular physical activities that help develop endurance, strength and flexibility.

 Farm to School Program